-Swamp White Oak will grow to be about 60 feet tall at maturity, with a spread of 60 feet.
-It has a high canopy with a typical clearance of 6 feet from the ground, and should not be planted underneath power lines.
+White Oak will grow to be about 80 feet tall at maturity, with a spread of 80 feet.
+It has a high canopy of foliage that sits well above the ground, and should not be planted underneath power lines.
 As it matures, the lower branches of this tree can be strategically removed to create a high enough canopy to support unobstructed human traffic underneath.
 It grows at a slow rate, and under ideal conditions can be expected to live to a ripe old age of 300 years or more; think of this as a heritage tree for future generations!

 This tree should only be grown in full sunlight.
-It is an amazingly adaptable plant, tolerating both dry conditions and even some standing water.
-It is not particular as to soil type, but has a definite preference for acidic soils, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
-It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided.
+It is very adaptable to both dry and moist locations, and should do just fine under average home landscape conditions.
+It is not particular as to soil type, but has a definite preference for acidic soils.
+It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This species is native to parts of North America.